 Some of my favorite hobbies and pastimes include cooking, traveling, keeping up with politics, and drinking TONS of tea.

 Why I Ride

+For me, joining Texas 4000 would mean much more than merely riding a bike to Alaska, raising money to develop cancer treatments, or developing leadership skills.
 Just like the three primary principles of Texas 4k, I want to ride for CHARITY so that humans have the resources necessary to accelerate this fight against cancer.
-I want to ride for KNOWLEDGE to spread awareness and better combat cancer in the future.
-Finally, I want to ride for HOPE to inspire the communities around the country to join in the fight against cancer.
+I want to ride for knowledge to spread awareness and better combat cancer in the future.
+Finally, I want to ride for hope to inspire the communities around the country to join in the fight against cancer.
 On a more personal note, I want to join Texas 4k because I want to show my grandmother how much I loved her, not just as a family member but as my role model since childhood.
 I know that when she looks down from the heavens, she would not only want me to ride to Alaska for her but for all those who suffer and have suffered from cancer’s toll.